FreeWillie265/LIN-Task-Tracker/README.md

 - Run ```php artisan serve```
 - On a separate terminal, but same root directory, run ```npm run dev```
 - visit [http://127.0.0.1:8000](http://127.0.0.1:8000)

+###### Due to time I was not able to dockerize the application but that would have been the best course of action to ease deployment